August 12, 2021

 As we discussed above, anaerobic bacteria is the stinky kind you don’t want in your tank(s).
 By using Unique RV Digest-It or other high-quality bacteria and enzyme treatments, you replace anaerobic bacteria with aerobic bacteria, which makes waste breakdown a breeze and odor problems unlikely to arise.
 Bacteria and enzyme treatments also use breakdown agents (bacteria) that are naturally occurring in nature, which means that when you dump your tanks, treatment plants, your own septic system, and nature itself will not be harmed.
 But beware because many of the bacteria-based products on shelves today have low bacteria concentrations and inconsistent strains, making them less effective.

-Zinc and enzyme tank treatments are a newer type of product (coming soon to Unique products) and are best for eliminating odors quickly.
-We often recommend them as solutions for dry campers and those who camp in hot weather where RV toilet odors can become a big problem; zinc very quickly takes care of holding tank odors.
+Zinc and enzyme tank treatments are a newer type of product and are best for eliminating odors quickly.
+While we cannot argue with their effectiveness at odor elimination, we don't recommend them because they pose a health risk.
 Treatments that include zinc can cause eye, skin and respiratory irritation and are toxic if ingested.
 Some of the delivery methods out there don’t take these dangers into consideration, so be cautious; they are often poorly labelled, misleading the consumer to believe they are safe or organic when in fact, they’re not.
-Unique Tank Odor Eliminator drop-in pods are ultra-effective for eliminating odors and are packaged in a more responsible way.

 Enzyme-only RV treatments are popular because they act fast in almost all temperatures and climates and are swift and effective at waste breakdown.
 Since enzymes are not living things, any chemical-based cleaning products you use will not halt their breakdown process.
 We do not recommend enzyme-only treatments because they do nothing to combat odors, and while enzymes break apart waste into smaller pieces, the longer it sits in the tank, the higher the likelihood that the waste could reform into solid masses since waste-eating bacteria is not being added and nurtured.
 And because enzymes can’t help odors, many enzyme-only products also contain strong fragrances to mask the odors they can’t handle.
 Enzyme-only treatments may be just fine for short, weekend campers, but for full-time RVers or those dry camping for extended periods of time, enzyme-only treatments may not be the best option.
 We will always recommend pairing enzymes with bacteria in products like Unique RV Digest-It because it will tackle waste breakdown and odors at the same time.